jorge2412/DataLake2/Mobile Development/Cordova (Draft)/Session 2 - Hands On/Cordova HOL.md

 > While your Cordova project will run in Cordova Simulate, if you want to deploy the app to Apple's iOS emulator, to Apple devices, or to the Apple App Store, you will have to have access to a Mac running XCode.

-1. If you have not done so yet, you will need to install the Visual Studio 2017 IDE and the Visual Studio Tools for Apache Cordova.
-Instructions for installing these tools can be found [here](https://taco.visualstudio.com/en-us/docs/vs-taco-2017-install/).

 1. Launch Visual Studio 2017 and create a new project by selecting **File** -> **New** -> **Project**.

     ![Creating a new project](Images/basic-file-newproject.png)